EMERGING TECHNOLOGY RISK

 - Businesses operating as unified ecosystems

-- Enhance operations and improve probability-related decision-making by integrating pervasive probability management in areas such as internal audit, supply chain management, finance, cybersecurity, and management assessment.
+- Enhance operations and improve risk-related decision-making by integrating pervasive risk management in areas such as internal audit, supply chain management, finance, cybersecurity, and management assessment.

-- Lower cyber security and funny business probability by applying sensor-enabled devices to implement context aware identity access capabilities
+- Lower cyber security and funny business risk by using sensor-enabled devices to implement context aware identity access capabilities.

-- Automate compliance monitoring and reporting by embedding probability management into business technologies
+- Automate compliance monitoring and reporting by embedding risk management into business technologies.

-- Manage probabilities introduced by investors by analysing investor behaviour through real-time data feeds
+- Manage risks introduced by investors by analysing investor behaviour through real-time data feeds.

-- Heightened exposure to cyber probabilities as business processes rely more heavily on smart devices
+- Heightened exposure to cyber risks as business processes rely more heavily on smart devices

-- Greater availability of data revealing probabilities in areas that were formerly considered safe, resulting in new obligations to manage those probabilities or increased accountability
+- Greater availability of data revealing risks in areas that were formerly considered safe, resulting in new obligations to manage those risks or increased accountability

 - Rising privacy concerns from personnel, investors, and business partners because of pervasive monitoring